-The NOAA CUBE parameters defined in the HSSD were used for the creation of all CUBE surfaces for H13209.
-The surfaces were reviewed where noisy data, or "fliers" are incorporated into the gridded solutions causing the surface to be shoaler or deeper than the true sea floor.
-Where these spurious soundings cause the gridded surface to vary from the reliably measured seabed by greater than the maximum allowable Total Vertical Uncertainty at that depth, the noisy data were rejected by the hydrographer and the surface recomputed.
+The NOAA CUBE parameters defined in the HSSD were used for the creation of all CUBE surfaces for H13210.
+The surfaces have been reviewed where noisy data or "fliers" are incorporated into the gridded solutions causing the surface to be shoaler or deeper than the true sea floor.
+Where these spurious soundings cause the gridded surface to vary from the reliably measured seabed by greater than the maximum allowable Total Vertical Uncertainty at that depth, the noisy data have been rejected by the hydrographer and the surface recomputed.

-Flier Finder, part of the QC Tools package within HydrOffice, was used to assist the search for spurious soundings following gross cleaning.
+Flier finder, part of the QC Tools package within HydrOffice, was used to assist the search for spurious soundings following gross cleaning.
 Flier Finder was run iteratively until all remaining flagged fliers were deemed to be valid aspects of the surface.